 As I stood there in awe, gazing at the endless ocean making its way through the city of Sydney and defining its caostlines, my heart was about to burst.
 I turned my head to the left, my hair flew in the ocean breeze, my eyes sparkled.
 I slowly walked towards the white masterpiece of architecture, the Opera House, behind which the Harbour Bridge arised, as music started to fill the air.
 A street musician gave me the last piece of amazement I needed, people were dancing in the street and more and more started joining them.
 In that moment, my heart burst open and I found what I had long been looking for: a lovely home, Sydney.

 Whenever people ask me, what my favourite countries are, I always respond Australia and France.
 In that order.
 Because Oz has so much to offer, so much love and calmness to be discovered.
-So you should not be asked yourself if you are traveling to Australia, but when.
+So you should not be asking yourself if you are traveling to Australia, but when.
 Gather some information for the journey of your lifetime in the following lines ❤

 I was in Sydney in March/ April and the average temperature was around 23C.
 And my shoulders were lobster red on the second day – even though I am not a person to get a sunburn.
 So when traveling to Australia (and New Zealand) be sure to bring sunscreen with you.
 There is the ozone hole, which means that due to a hole in the ozone layer in the atmosphere, UV radiation can enter unhindered through the atmosphere (Geography class in over, you all get an A).